bontaq/coupons/README.md

 Server: wai (performance on par with nginx)
 Logging: fast-logger (logging that scales with multiple cores, supports files & rotation)
 Migrations: postgresql-simple-migrations (temporary, I'd recommend something else like liquibase, but it works)
-Persistence: postgresql-simple (other, more magical/productive options I didn't like as much, the simplicity of it's a win to me)
+Persistence: postgresql-simple (other, more magical/productive options with better safety I didn't like as much, the simplicity of it's a win to me)
 Testing: hspec (standard)

 automated formatting: fourmolo, ormolu, floskell, stylish-haskell